 If you have identified an issue with your medical records please contact our admin team via 01926 331401.
 They will log the error and ask one of our clinical team to review it.
-A Clinician may need to discuss it with you further prior to making any potential changes to your record.
+A clinician may need to discuss it with you further prior to making any potential changes to your record.

 Under the General Data Protection Regulations (GDPR), patients have a right to a copy of their medical records, generally without charge.